TrueLayer/truelayer-php/README.md

 ```

 If your merchant account is configured for payment verification then you have
-the option to enable automated remitter verification Merchant Account payment:
+the option to enable automated remitter verification for your Merchant Account payment:

 ```php
 $remitterVerification = $client